LexiLabs-App/basic-ads/README.md

 Call `BasicAds.initialize` in your `commonMain` before building ads.

 > [!NOTE]
-> You do not need to initialize within each platform.
+> You only need to initialize `Basic-Ads` in your `commonMain`.
+You do not need to initialize within each platform.

 ```kotlin
 // in your 'composeApp/src/commonMain/App.kt' file